markoraidlo/LTAT.02.002-Kepler-project/README.md

 13. Makes and evaluates a decision tree model.
 14. Makes and evaluates a random forest model.
 15. Makes and evaluates a gradient boost model.
+16. Over sampling with SMOTE and evaluation with random forest model.
-16. Imports for using neural networks.
+17. Imports for using neural networks.
-17. Changing the data to numpy arrays.
+18. Changing the data to numpy arrays.
-18. Adding another feature to satisfy convolution layer constraints.
+19. Adding another feature to satisfy convolution layer constraints.
-19. Writing a generator for the data which helps balance input.
+20. Writing a generator for the data which helps balance input.
-20. Builds CNN layer by layer.
+21. Builds CNN layer by layer.
-21. Compiles the network.
+22. Compiles the network.
-22. Fits the network to the data.
+23. Fits the network to the data.
-23. Defines a simple evaluation function for ANNs.
+24. Defines a simple evaluation function for ANNs.
-24. Evaluates the network.
+25. Evaluates the network.